What does it consist of?

 – When the pleural effusion has not been diagnosed despite previous and less invasive tests, thoracoscopy can be performed.

 Thoracoscopy is a minimally invasive technique, also known as video-assisted thoracoscopic surgery, or VATS, performed under general anesthesia that allows a visual evaluation of the pleura.
-Often, the treatment of the effusion is combined with the diagnosis in these cases.
+Often, the effusion treatment is combined with the diagnosis in these cases.

-Treatment of pleural effusion is based on the underlying condition and if the effusion is causing severe respiratory symptoms, such as difficulty breathing.
+Treatment of pleural effusion is based on the underlying condition and if the flow is causing severe respiratory symptoms, such as difficulty breathing.

 Diuretics and other medications for heart failure are used to treat pleural effusion caused by congestive heart failure or other medical causes.
 A malignant effusion may also require treatment with chemotherapy, radiation therapy, or an infusion of medications into the chest.

 A pleural effusion that is causing respiratory symptoms can be drained by a therapeutic thoracocentesis or a chest tube (called a thoracostomy by tube).

 For patients with uncontrollable or recurrent pleural effusions due to malignancy, a sclerosing agent (a type of drug that deliberately induces scarring) can be used and can occasionally be placed in the pleural cavity through a tube thoracostomy to create fibrosis ( excessive fibrous tissue) of the pleura (pleural sclerosis).

 Pleural sclerosis performed with sclerosing agents (such as talc, doxycycline, and tetracycline) has a 50 percent success in preventing the recurrence of pleural effusions.

 Pleural effusions that can not be treated by drainage or pleural sclerosis may require surgical treatment.